Grubba27/meteor-sdk/README.md

   SocketConstructor: ws,
   reconnectInterval: 5000
 };
-const server = new simpleDDP(opts);
+const server = new DDPClient(opts);
 ```

-Connection is not going to be established immediately after you create a simpleDDP instance.
+Connection is not going to be established immediately after you create a DDPClient instance.
 If you need to check your
 connection simply use `server.connected` property which is `true` if you are connected to the server, otherwise
 it's `false`.